rsbondi/btcrpc-console/README.md

 ### Entering Commands

 A single command may be multi line.
-Leaving a single space at the end of a line indicates an argument separation
+Leave whitespace for argument separation, JSON objects are parsed as a single argument.

 example:
 ```